Essential Masterclass

 Updating an estate plan is not usually the first thing on one’s mind when major life events occur.
 However, if you fail to update your estate plan, over time the plan may not work—for you or your loved ones.
 Reviewing estate plans at least once every three or four years will help to reach your goals and protect your family, explains the article “Do I Need to Update My Estate Plan?” from Arkansas Business.

-Two key documents are used to distribute your assets: your last will and testament and trusts.
-As your children and other family members mature, those documents should change as may be needed.
+Two key documents are used to distribute your assets: your last will and testament and a living trust.
+As your children and other family members mature, and relationships change, those documents should change as well.
+Families with minor children use a last will to designate guardians for their children.
+Mature adults should also utilize the benefits of a last will to indicate who will inherit an IRA, their cherished collections, or sentimental items.

-If you have a revocable trust, you need to review the dispositive provisions and the trust funding.
+If you have a Revocable Living Trust, you need to review the dispositive provisions and the trust funding.
 One of the biggest mistakes in estate planning, after failing to have an estate plan, is failing to fund or manage the funds in a trust.

-Trusts are created to avoid probate and establish a process for distributing assets in case of disability or death.
-However, if assets are not retitled to be owned by the trust, or if the assets don’t have an appropriate beneficiary designation to transfer assets to the trust at the time of your death, they won’t perform as intended.
+Living Trusts are created to help manage assets during your lifetime, avoid probate, and establish a process for distributing assets in case of disability or death.
+However, if assets are not re-titled to be owned by the trust, or if the assets don’t have an appropriate beneficiary designation to transfer assets to the trust at the time of your death, they won’t perform as intended.
 As new assets are purchased, they also need to be incorporated into your estate plan.

 Relationships you have with people who have responsibilities for your estate plan may change over time.
 Your trustee could be battling serious illness, the potential guardian may have gotten divorced, or the Health Care Agent may have moved away.
 Those important roles need to be updated, including the following: